Ernyoke/ervin-szilagyi-static-site/src/articles/terragrunt-for-multi-region-multi-account-deployments.md

 In the official Terragrunt documentation there is [a good article](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/) about how to set up a Terragrunt project and where to place modules.
 In fact, there is also a [repository](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) on GitHub providing an example project on how the creators recommend setting up Terragrunt.
 I certainly recommend going through that repository, because it is a good reference for a starting point.
 Having that said, I like to structure mine a little bit differently.
 My recommendation is to have different AWS accounts for each environment.
 Getting a new account usually is relatively easy to accomplish even if we are working in a corporate environment (your workplace most likely is using AWS Organizations to manage accounts).
 The existence of multiple accounts does not require additional costs, we only pay for what we use.

 In the [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) the split for the environments is done by **prod** and **non-prod** accounts.
 Each of these is further split by region.
 The **non-prod** account is also used for **qa** and **stage** environments.
 This setup can be perfectly acceptable, the one downside being that we will have to think about a naming convention for our resources, since in **non-prod** we will have the same cloud resources for both **qa** and **stage**.
 While this is not that big of a deal, I prefer to have one environment per account.
-My proposal for a Terragrunt project setup would look like this:
+My proposal for a Terragrunt project setup would look like this (GitHub repository for this example project can be found here: [https://github.com/Ernyoke/tg-multi-account](https://github.com/Ernyoke/tg-multi-account)):

 ```bash
 tg-multi-account